Graça Machel’s Report on the “Impact of Armed Conflict on Children”

 The study reviewed the current situation faced by children in armed conflict including the impact of the changing nature of conflict.
 The review also presented the milestones that have been achieved since the original report such as the solid international child protection standards, the active involvement of both the General Assembly and the Security Council in making the issue a top priority, and the enhancement of strategies and programmes to protect war-affected children.
 The report also highlighted the priorities and the responses required in the new decade.

-In 2007, the General Assembly was presented with a summary of the key findings of the strategic review in Part II of the SRSG’s Report to the General Assembly (A/62/228).
+In 2007, the General Assembly was presented with a summary of the key findings of the strategic review in Part II of the annual report of the Special Representative to the General Assembly (A/62/228).

 Young voices from conflict zones